-Using my own plan as an example, I'm paid 14 cents as a feed-in tariff by my retailer, AGL.

-14 cents is less than half of 36 cents.
-So self-consuming my solar power saves me more than twice as much as exporting it does.
+Using an example of even 10 cents as a feed-in tariff paid by a retailer; that's less than a third of 36 cents.
+So, in this example, self-consuming solar power saves more than three times as much as exporting it does.

 Now, imagine being somewhere like Perth.
 In Perth, you can only get an averaged 4 cent feed-in tariff and pay 28c for grid electricity.

-So in Perth, self-consumed solar energy is worth seven times as much as exported solar electricity!
+In Perth, self-consumed solar energy is worth seven times as much as exported solar electricity!

 Here are some payback calculation examples for a 6.6 kW system.
-They're taken from my solar calculator using its default settings as at late January 2022.
+They're taken from my solar calculator using its default settings at the time of writing.

-- Sydney: 4 years, 7 months
+- Sydney: 6 years, 2 months

-- Brisbane: 4 years, 9 months
+- Brisbane: 5 years, 10 months

-- Canberra: 4 years, 11 months
+- Canberra: 6 years, 3 months

 - Perth: 5 years, 11 months

-- Melbourne with VIC rebate: 4 years, 2 months
+- Melbourne with VIC rebate: 6 years

-- Melbourne without VIC rebate: 5 years, 5 months
+- Melbourne without VIC rebate: 7 years, 6 months

-- Adelaide: 4 years, 6 months
+- Adelaide: 4 years, 11 monthsDarwin: 5 years, 3 months

-- Darwin: 5 years, 4 months

-- Hobart: 6 years, 2 months
+- Hobart: 6 years